wazo-platform/wazo-platform.org/content/uc-doc/upgrade/upgrade_notes.md

   `http://provd.wazo.community/plugins/2/stable` (python 3).
 This change should be automatic, but if you are using a custom URL it will need to be updated to one containing Python 3 compatible plugins.
+- Room API from `wazo-chatd` introduces a behavior change.
+Now room is unique by participants in the room.
+Ex: Bob and Alice can only have one room.
+To leave time to migrate, creating another room will return the same room instead of raising 409.
+But this behaviour will change in future.

+    * **Important**: To allow this modification, all rooms with the same set of users have been merged together.

 - `xivo-berofos` CLI and `bntools` package have been removed and are not supported anymore

 Consult the